Joel Carmichael: Early life and education

 Born Joel Lipsky on December 31, 1915, in New York City, Carmichael was the youngest son of Charlotte Schacht and Louis Lipsky, a founder of the American Zionist movement, President of the Zionist Organization of America.
 His oldest brother, David (1907–1996) became a publicist; his middle brother, Eleazar (1911–1993), was a lawyer, novelist, journalist, playwright and active Zionist.

 Following graduation from high school, he was sent for a year to Palestine.
 There he began learning Arabic before returning to New York and attending Columbia University.
 In England, a chance meeting with an Oxford don turned him to read Greek and Russian at Oxford.

 Career

 His first book, a translation of a memoir of the Russian Revolution, helped Carmichael land a contract with Oxford University Press.
 From there, he wrote numerous titles on early Christianity, Arab history and Russian history, and translated Anna Karenina for a new paperback edition.
 One book, The Death of Jesus, was translated into eight languages.
-Carmichael was also editor of Midstream, a Zionist magazine, for 24 years, serving from 1975–1988 and 1990-2001.
+Carmichael was also editor of Midstream, a Zionist magazine, for 24 years, serving from 1975 to 1988 and 1990–2001.